To state a few universal truths in Digital Threat Management:

 Before I click on any events in the list, I use the quick filters to help me narrow my search to high priority risks.
 The first attribute I look for is look-a-like domains that are not only registered, but also currently have live website content associated with them, and thus, maybe being used for phishing or other fraudulent purposes.

 That filter cuts my list from 165 to 109.
 I can go further, however, by also excluding generic parking pages from that list.
 Of the 109 pages that had an http response, only 61 of them resolved to a page with something other than a generic parking page.

 Left with 61 more domains to look at, I quickly check if any of the domains contain my logo in the content of the page, but no domains fit that criterion.

 Instead, I open another quick filter on the left to check how many of those domains or hostnames contain an exact match to one of my brand names (as opposed to either an exact match or a close misspelling).

 From 165 all the way down to 2 in a couple of clicks—I have now identified my top risks to review.

-After I investigate these two threats, I can then move on to other threat groups of interest, including:
+After I investigate these two digital threats, I can then move on to other threat groups of interest, including:

 RiskIQ continuously detects new infringing domains and subdomains related to my brands and automatically updates and tracks changes to all of them over time.
-Automated discovery and monitoring give me both top-level visibility into my organization’s overall domain threats risk posture, as well as the context I need about how each domain is being used by the third parties who own it to intelligently prioritize threats and effectively dedicate resources.
+Automated discovery and monitoring give me both top-level visibility into my organization’s overall domain threats risk posture, as well as the context I need about how each domain is being used by the third parties who own it to intelligently prioritize digital threats and effectively dedicate resources.

 Click here to learn more about how RiskIQ can actively defend your organization against digital threats.